alibenra/Climate-and-Debt/writing/main.typ

 \

 The following algorithm outlines the solution method for the benchmark sovereign default model with hurricane risks.
 1. Begin by selecting intial values for the calibrated paramters $beta$ and $lambda$.
 Define the discretized exogenous income and hurricane processes.
-Following Mallucci (2022), The income shock follows an AR(1) process discretized over a 63 points grid $y$, while the hurricane shock is modeled as a truncated log-normal loss process discretized over a 20 point grid $h$.
+The income shock follows an AR(1) process discretized over a $y$ grid, while the hurricane shock is modeled as a truncated log-normal loss process discretized over a $h$ grid.
 Construct a joint output process $x_t = y_t dot h_t$ with transition matrix $P_x$ based on Kronecker products of their individual transitions.
-The asset space is defined over a grid of 150 points $b$.
+The asset space is defined over a separate $b$ grid.
+In this working version of the paper, we adopt a coarser grid specification (7 income states, 3 hurricane states, 50 debt levels) as it provides simulated moments, including average spread, debt-to-GDP ratio, and default frequency, that closely match empirical data from Jamaica while maintaining numerical efficiency.
 2. Initialize the bond price schedule $q^0 (b', x)$ at the risk-free price.
 3. For a given $q^0$, solve the borrower's recurive problem via VFI.
 Compute the value of repayment and default using a CRRA utility function.
 Under repayment, the government chooses next-period debt probabilistically using a soft-max operator.
 Default probabilities are also updated using a probabilistic framework to ensure convergence.
 Iterate until the value functions converge below a tolerance level $epsilon_v$.
 4. Given the updated default probabilities and transition matrix, compute lenders' expected bond payoffs and update the price schedule to enforce zero-profit pricing under risk-neutrality.
 Bond prices are dampened via a Gauss-Seidel algorithm with a relaxation parameter and iterated until convergence below the $epsilon_q$ is achieved.